 - We only allow the vendors two (2) full business days to reply to a request to help keep the process moving whenever possible, but in some cases even working with a contracted vendor can take longer to get the request properly created if they can resell the product

 - If a contracted vendor can't provide the software, or another state/UW contract does not exist for UWEC to use, software purchases will then fall into normal purchasing processes dictated by the cost.
 We still help you through those processes in coordination with Purchasing.
-Note that the RFP, RFB, and RPA processes for purchases exceeding $25,000 can sometimes take months to complete, so plan ahead accordingly.
+Note that the RFP, RFB, and RPA processes (bids and sole source justifications) for purchases exceeding $25,000 can sometimes take months to complete, so plan ahead accordingly.

-- Your consultant will work with Purchasing to review all the paperwork and propose modifications
+- Your consultant will work with Purchasing to review all the agreements we're being bound to by purchasing this software and propose modifications to the vendor

 - Some vendors will not accept modified agreements, but this isn't always a roadblock